CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Introduction

 \item We propose a risk assessment of cryptographic misuses based on misuse-originating data-flow analysis with precise sink category identification.
 With the identified data flows between cryptographic misuses and the related data leakages, the risk level of misuses is quantified for each app, and the most significant threats of misuses are predicted on a large scale with clustering for the app vetting.

-\item With an instantiated implementation of our framework, we evaluate the effectiveness of our threat model, the accuracy of the adapter-based detection, and the effect of data-flow-driven risk assessment on over 40,000 real-world apps, including several popular apps.
+\item With an instantiated implementation of our framework, we evaluate our threat model's effectiveness, the adapter-based detection's accuracy, and the effect of data-flow-driven risk assessment on over 40,000 real-world apps, including several popular apps.
 Our security observations indicate several important risk patterns. \end{compactitem}